Nick-Lucas/EntryPoint/README.md

             "Provide an enum's value or name")]
         public ExampleEnum AppEnum { get; set; }

-        // When not provided by the user,
+        // When not provided by the user, the default value is respected
-        // OptionParameters are set to their type's default,
-        // OR a custom value you provide [OptionParameter(
+        // This is either the Type default, or a pre-initialised value, like below.
+        [OptionParameter(
-            ShortName = 'd', LongName = "defaultable",
+            ShortName = 'd', LongName = "defaultable")]
-            DefaultValueBehaviour = DefaultValueBehaviourEnum.CustomValue,
-            CustomDefaultValue = -1)]
         [Help(
-            "If not provided by the user this will be defaulted")] public int DefaultableValue { get; set; }
+            "If not provided by the user this will be defaulted")] public int DefaultableValue { get; set; } = -1;

         // Operands are always dumped into the BaseApplicationModel.Operands list
         // But Positional Operands can also be mapped directly